tidyverse/tidyverse.org/content/blog/tune-parallel/index.md

 To enable this approach, the control option is set to `parallel_over = "everything"`.

+## Automatic strategy detection

 The default for `parallel_over` is `NULL`.
 This allows us to check and see if there are multiple resamples.
 If that is the case, it uses a value of `"resamples"`; otherwise, `"everything"` is used.

 ## How much faster are the computations?

 As an example, we tuned a boosted tree with the `xgboost` engine on a data set of 4,000 samples.
 Five-fold cross-validation was used with 10 candidate models.
 These data required some baseline preprocessing that did not require any estimation.
 The preprocessing was handled three different ways:

-1. Preprocess the data prior to modeling using a `dplyr` pipeline (labeled is "none" in the plots below).
+1. Preprocess the data prior to modeling using a `dplyr` pipeline (labeled as "none" in the plots below).
-2. Conduct the same preprocessing a recipe (shown as "light" preprocessing).
+2. Conduct the same preprocessing using a recipe (shown as "light" preprocessing).
 3. With a recipe, add an additional step that has a high computational cost (labeled as "expensive").

 The first and second preprocessing options are designed to measure the computational cost of the recipe.
 The third option measures the cost of performing redundant computations with `parallel_over = "everything"`.